PrikhodkoStanislav/CodeExamplesSearcher/README.md

 # CodeExamplesSearcher
+## Search code examples of user input functions in real time for IDE Sublime.

 usage: search -options <function> [<path>] [<result_format>] Code example searcher
  -a,--all           Search code examples both on web sites and in a project